RNGDelak/html5speedhack-free/README.md

 # HTML5 UNIVERSAL SPEED HACK
 # NOW WITH EXTENSION
 - Download the folder "HTML5 speedhack free"
-- Extract (unzip) the downloaded file to a folder on your computer.
+- Extract (unzip) the downloaded file to a folder on your computer. you should delet README.md
 - Open Google Chrome and go to:
 - chrome://extensions/
 - Turn on Developer mode (top right corner).